 The differences between a governmental and a NG-457s may seem small, but nothing could be less true.
 If you have a governmental 457, go contribute if it has good options.

 If you have a NG-457, you need to make sure your specific plan doesn’t have the following three problems before participating.
+Going through this will help you answer whether you should invest in your 457 or not.

 Remember, you are comparing investing in a NG-457 to a taxable/brokerage account where you’ll be paying taxes on the gains.
 So, if any of the following look problematic, I’d prefer a taxable account.